-Since Plymouth township adjoins Bridgewater Corners, we consider it to be a part of the October Country Inn neighborhood.
+Since Plymouth township adjoins Bridgewater Corners, we consider it to be a part of the October Country Inn (check us out) neighborhood.
 Originally founded in 1787 under the name Saltash, it was changed to Plymouth in 1798.
 The community of Plymouth Fives Corners grew from a small collection of early farmers trying to build a living in the rocky stubbornness of the Vermont hills.
 They grew hay, corn,oats and potatoes.
 They kept cattle, goats and hens.
 In time the early settlers established the village, and their children and grandchildren grew to continue this quiet, country way of life.

 The quiet agricultural village of Five Corners, in a peculiar twist of history, changed markedly in 1858 when William Hanerson returned from the California gold fields and noticed that the rock formations and terrain of Five Corners were similar to certain sections of the west where gold had been found.
 Hanerson investigated and found gold in the brooks flowing through Five Corners and started the Vermont gold rush.

 Gold fever overtook not only the local villagers but people came from hundreds of miles away in search of gold.
 These prospectors searched energetically for the vein that was leaking gold into the streams.
 The Plymouth Gold Mining Company, with a capital of $50,000 was set up and began to work claims in the area.
 A quartz mill was built.
 However the source of the gold was never found, and after about 4 years, the gold rush slowly petered out.

 Five Corners was left to slowly settle back into the quiet agricultural community it once was.
 This small community was very familiar to U.S. President Calvin Coolidge, who was born and grew up in the nearby town of Plymouth.
 In fact, a former Five Corners schoolteacher, John Garbaldi Sargent, was later appointed by Coolidge to be the U.S. Attorney General.